MLeidel/codescriber/CSdoc.md

 >External programs you might want to execute.
 _Ctrl -_ and _Ctrl =_ respectively.

 ---

 ## Run CodeScriber

-CodeScriber is run like any other python script.
+CodeScriber is hosted in a python script.

 Example: